Kaia Kanepi: 2014

 She started 2014 at the Brisbane International.
 She reached the quarterfinals after wins over qualifier Alexandra Panova and eighth seed Carla Suárez Navarro.
 She lost her quarterfinal match to third seed Maria Sharapova.
-At the Apia International Sydney, Kanepi was defeated in the second round by fifth seed and eventual finalist, Angelique Kerber.
+At the Sydney International, Kanepi was defeated in the second round by fifth seed and eventual finalist, Angelique Kerber.
 Seeded 24th at the Australian Open, she lost in the first round to Garbiñe Muguruza.

-Kanepi defeated Varvara Lepchenko in the first round at the Qatar Open but fell to seventh seed and eventual champion, Simona Halep, in the second round.
+Kanepi defeated Varvara Lepchenko in the first round at the Qatar Ladies Open but fell to seventh seed and eventual champion, Simona Halep, in the second round.
 At the Dubai Tennis Championships, Kanepi lost in the first round to qualifier Flavia Pennetta.
 Seeded third at the Abierto Mexicano, Kanepi was defeated in her quarterfinal match by eventual finalist Christina McHale.
 Seeded 24th at Indian Wells, Kanepi received a first-round bye; she lost to qualifier Yaroslava Shvedova in her second-round match.
 Seeded 24th at Miami, Kanepi again received a first-round bye; she reached the third round where she was defeated by 15th seed Suárez Navarro.

-Starting her clay-court season at the Porsche Grand Prix, Kanepi lost in the second round to eighth seed Sara Errani.
+Starting her clay-court season at the Porsche Tennis Grand Prix, Kanepi lost in the second round to eighth seed Sara Errani.
 Seeded fifth at the Portugal Open, Kanepi was defeated in the second round by qualifier Irina-Camelia Begu.
 At the Madrid Open, she lost in the first round to Alison Riske.
 She fell out of the top 30 after this tournament.
 Seeded 25th at the French Open, Kanepi suffered a first-round loss at the hands of Monica Niculescu.